 - Measurement of corruption and favoritism and novel monitoring interventions

-The keynote address will be delivered by Rohini Pande, Henry J. Heinz II Professor of Economics and Director of the Economic Growth Center, Yale University The conference will feature research presentations and academic discussions, as well as contributions from policymakers.
+The keynote address was delivered by Rohini Pande, Henry J. Heinz II Professor of Economics and Director of the Economic Growth Center, Yale University.
+The conference featured research presentations and academic discussions, as well as contributions from policymakers.